Missing undo step on backtrack

 Enter candidates and a target, then step through the backtracking tree to see how combinations are built and pruned.

-Where n is the number of candidates, T is the target value, and M is the minimum candidate value.
-The maximum depth of the recursion tree is T/M (picking the smallest element repeatedly).
+Where n is the number of candidates, T is the target value, and min is the smallest candidate.
+The maximum recursion depth is T/min (picking the smallest element repeatedly).
 At each level, we branch up to n ways.
+Space is O(T/min) for the recursion stack and current path.